 - Email: You can send an email to the Square support team.

 - In-Software Support: Within the software, you or your users can access forums and chat rooms.

 - Help Center: Square offers a help center with many articles that explain how the software works.
-Topics in the payroll help center include Benefits, Features and Settings, State-Specific Payroll Information, App Information, among others.
+Topics in the payroll help center include Benefits, Features & Settings, State-Specific Payroll Information, App Information, among others.
 There is also a Square YouTube channel that walks you through each aspect of the payroll functions.